sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/handler-templates.md

 ---

 Sensu Go uses the [Go template package][1], which allows you to generate text output that includes observation data from events.
-Sensu handler templates include HTML-formatted text and data derived from event attributes like `event.entity.name` and `event.check.output`.
+Sensu handler templates include HTML-formatted text and data derived from event attributes like `event.entity.name` and `.event.check.output`.
 This allows you to add meaningful, actionable context to alerts.

 For example, a template for a brief Slack alert might include information about the affected entity and its status, as well as a link to the organization's playbook for resolving observability alerts: